How do I find out what countries are classified as LMIC?

 Yes.
 Provided that the requirement for two primary mentors (one U.S. and one LMIC mentor) is met, candidates may propose a mentoring team to contribute additional appropriate expertise.
 Additional mentors can be from other LMIC or non-U.S. high income countries.

-Other Program-Related Expenses: The NIH will contribute up to $30,000 per year toward the research development costs of the award recipient.
+Other Program-Related Expenses: The NIH will contribute up to $40,000 per year toward the research development costs of the award recipient.
+Funds may be used for the expenses described in the NOFO.

-2. Do need to prepare an annual budget?
+Do I need to prepare an annual budget?

 Yes.
 As described in the SF424 application instructions, the budget should be presented by budget period.
+You must complete a separate detailed budget for each budget period requested.
 You should not submit the budget as a single budget that combines costs from all years in the project period.

 No. Salary for mentors, secretarial and administrative assistants, etc. is not allowed.